Bengali input methods: Disha

 Disha keyboard is based on Probhat layout and created by Sayak Sarkar.
-This layout is available the m17n database as proposed by Ankur Group.
+This layout is available in the m17n database as proposed by Ankur Group.
 This keyboard aims to create a visual typing method for Bengali.

 Phonetic computer layouts

 Akkhor

-Akkhor (অক্ষর) pronounced ôkkhôr Bangla Software, developed by Khan Md.
+Akkhor (অক্ষর), developed by Khan Md.
 Anwarus Salam, was first released on 1 January 2003 for free.
 The Unicode/ANSI-based Akkhor Keyboard is compatible with fixed keyboard layouts, including the Bijoy keyboard.
 Akkhor also provides a customization feature for designing fixed keyboard layouts.
 It provides a Keyboard Manager, which works system-wide and also provides an independent Akkhor Word processor.